EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/World/How Big Things Get Done.md

 - The technical term for this property is “scale free,” meaning that the thing is basically the same no matter what size it is.
 This gives you the magic of what I call “scale-free scalability,” meaning you can scale up or down following the same principles independently of where you are scalewise, which is exactly what you want in order to build something huge with ease.

-- Back in 2017, before it really ramped up, I estimated that between $6 trillion and $9 trillion per year would be spent globally on giant projects in the following decade.
-That estimate was conservative compared to others, which went as high as $22 trillion per year.
+- Back in 2017, before it really ramped up, I estimated that between USD 6 trillion and USD 9 trillion per year would be spent globally on giant projects in the following decade.
+That estimate was conservative compared to others, which went as high as USD 22 trillion per year.

-- If the dismal record of big projects were improved even a little—by cutting the cost by a mere 5 percent, say—$300 billion to $400 billion would be saved per year.
+- If the dismal record of big projects were improved even a little—by cutting the cost by a mere 5 percent, say—USD 300 billion to USD 400 billion would be saved per year.

 - Whereas a turbine in 2000 might have been a little taller than the Statue of Liberty and able to power 1,500 homes, a turbine in 2017 was almost double that height and capable of powering 7,100 homes.